Information Management and Retrieval

 - Train students to think critically about today's use of Information Management and Retrieval techniques for the Web.

-The course is organized in formal lectures complemented by tutoring activities on the individual work and student presentations.
+The course is organized in formal lectures complemented by tutoring activities on the individual work.

 The evaluation will be based on:

 The final grade will be calculated from the two partial grades only if both parts are passed successfully.